-Learning to be more assertive was, for me, an eye opening experience.
+Learning to be more assertive was, for me, an eye-opening experience.
 I suddenly found some of my power, learnt to be clear and sound confident, and stopped undermining myself with the way I presented things.

 It is absolutely NOT about becoming aggressive, demanding, a bully, getting what you want at any cost.
-The definition I always use is that of ‘respecting your own rights without trampling on those of others’.
+The definition I use is that of ‘respecting your own rights without trampling on those of others’.

 A lot of women are caught up in a belief that they have to be nice to everyone and please everyone and that somehow being assertive undermines that.
-In my own experience people find me easier to respond to when I am being clear and actually it is much easier to make and keep relationships as we both know where we stand.
+In my own experience people find me easier to respond to when I am being clear and it is much easier to make and keep relationships as we both know where we stand.
 It can also free us from the somewhat paralysing belief that we always have to be nice and that asking for what we want, ensuring that our needs are part of any discussion will end up either with us being seen as demanding or plain needy.
 This is so often not the case.
 If we are able to say what it is we want then the people we are relating to know and can respond- they are not left wondering or having to guess.
 This uncertainly can make other people very uneasy.
-Another outcome of this can be that we no linger feel responsible for other people’s problems.
-This can be such a relief to realise that while it is important to do something if there is something we can do, it is often not I our gift to make things better for others.
+Another outcome of this can be that we no longer feel responsible for other people’s problems.
+It can be such a relief to realise that while it is important to do something if there is something we can do, it is often not in our gift to make things better for others.
 We need to take responsibility for what we can do, and be proud of that, without worrying about the things we can’t do.